Warehouse Audit Guide: Types, Areas & Best Practices

 Determine the Type of Warehouse Audit You Need

-When performing an audit, there are four main needs that should be considered.
-Depending on what area of the warehouse you want a closer look at will determine the type of assessment that needs to be performed.
+When you perform an audit, there are four main needs you should consider.
+Which area of your warehouse needs a closer look?
+Your answer will determine the type of assessment you need to perform.
 If you are working with a third-party, they may use assessment types to determine their course of action and this will also directly impact what data they capture for you.

 Commonly used assessment types include: